Chloe Michelle Howarth: Early life

 Howarth grew up in Rosscarbery, County Cork with her two brothers.
 She graduated from the Dún Laoghaire Institute of Art, Design and Technology.

 Career

 At the end of 2022, Verve Books acquired the rights to publish Howarth's debut novel Sunburn in 2023.
 Howarth came up with the idea at the end of 2019 and began writing it at her family's house during the COVID-19 lockdown.
-Set in a fictional Cork village amid the 1993 decriminalisation of homosexuality in Ireland, the novel follows the clandestine relationship between characters Lucy and Susannah from 1989.
+Set in a fictional Cork village amid the 1993 decriminalisation of homosexuality in Ireland, the novel follows the clandestine relationship between characters Lucy and Susannah starting in 1989.
 Sunburn was shortlisted for a Nero Book Award in the Debut Fiction category, Discover Book of the Year at the British Book Awards and the Polari First Book Prize.
 It was also a runner-up for the adult Readers' Choice award at the Diverse Book Awards.

-Howarth reunited with Verve Books for the publication of her second 1960s-set Gothic novel Heap Earth Upon It in 2025.
+Howarth worked with Verve Books again for the publication of her second novel in 2025, the 1960s-set Gothic Heap Earth Upon It.

+In 2026, Howarth signed a two-book deal with Penguin Michael Joseph (PMJ).